 to find a John Foy office near you

 Can a Pedestrian Be At Fault in an Accident?

-In pedestrian accidents, it’s rare for the pedestrian to be found at fault.
+In pedestrian accidents, it’s rare for the pedestrian to be at fault.
 This is because:

 - In Georgia, pedestrians usually have the right of way, and cars typically must yield to pedestrians.

-- Any vehicles pulling into or out of parking lots, garages, driveways, or roadways must yield and look for pedestrians first.
+- Any vehicles pulling into or out of parking lots, garages, driveways, or roadways must first yield and look for pedestrians.

-- Vehicles should stop for pedestrians even if they were “jaywalking”—crossing the road outside of a crosswalk.
+- Vehicles should stop for pedestrians even if they are “jaywalking.”
+In other words, crossing the road outside of a crosswalk.

-In any case, drivers legally must stop or slow down for pedestrians—even if they’re on a road illegally.
-So if a driver was able to do so but didn’t, it’s likely the court will find them either partially or fully at fault.
-However, there are cases where a pedestrian can be at least partially at fault in a pedestrian accident (and shared fault is common).
-Those could include:
+Drivers legally must stop or slow down for pedestrians, even if they’re on the road illegally.
+So, if a driver was able to do so but didn’t, it’s likely the court will find them either partially or fully at fault.
+However, there are cases where a pedestrian can be at least partially at fault in a pedestrian accident:

 - Walking on a street or highway while intoxicated